Åsa JernuddTitle: Senior Lecturer School/office: School of Humanities, Education and Social Sciences

 Åsa Jernudd is associate professor in Media- and Communication Studies at the School of Humanities, Education and Social Sciences.
 She earned her PhD in Cinema Studies at Stockholm University in 2007.

-Jernudd was awarded the Orebro University and Student Union Teaching Award (1999) and an Excellence-in-Teaching Grant from the Swedish Foundation for International Cooperation in Research and Higher Education that gave her the opportunity to teach at the Wee Kim Wee School of Communication and Information at Nanyang Technological University, Singapore (Aug-Dec 2011).
+Jernudd was awarded the Orebro University and Student Union Teaching Award in 1999.
+She won an Excellence-in-Teaching Grant from the Swedish Foundation for International Cooperation in Research and Higher Education in 2011 that gave her the opportunity to teach for a full semester at the Wee Kim Wee School of Communication and Information at Nanyang Technological University, Singapore.

 Background and Community Outreach/Collaboration

-Film featured also in Jernudd’s background in cultural affairs at Örebro Municipality, as a film projectionist and as director of the art cinema Bio Roxy.
+Film featured in Jernudd’s background in cultural affairs at Örebro Municipality, as a film projectionist and as director of the art cinema Bio Roxy.
 Bio Roxy (still) screens film for school children in the region, offers film literacy education, has regular public screenings of commercial film, offers film festivals and other film events.
-For a decade she regularly contributed with film critic in the regional daily paper, Nerikes Allehanda.
+For a decade she regularly contributed with film critique in the regional daily paper, Nerikes Allehanda.
 Jernudd has also served six years as a jury member for the national film awards.
-More recently, she has been chairperson for Örebro Filmförening (2017-2018), a society devoted to the promotion of film culture in Örebro.
-The society curates a project (2017-2019) financed by Allmänna arvsfonden with the aim of creating opportunities for film production in the region.
+More recently, she has been chairperson for Örebro Filmförening (2017-2018), a society devoted to the promotion of film production and film culture.
+The society curates a project (2017-2019) financed by Allmänna arvsfonden with the aim of creating opportunities for semi-professional and professional film production in the region.

 A research initiation project, European Research on the Historical Experience of Cinema Going (Jernudd) (2016-2017), funded by the Swedish Foundation for Humanities and Social Sciences, brought together a group of international scholars to collaborate in the historical study of cinema exhibition and cinema-going.
 It gave Jernudd the opportunity to become part of another space for collaboration, in the large-scale AHRC-funded project, European Cinema Audiences: Entangled Histories and Shared Memories (Treveri-Gennari) (2018-2021).
 Jernudd contributes to the European Cinema Audiences project as member of the steering committee and as national advisor for the parts that concern Sweden (Gothenburg is one of the case studies).

 Recently, Jernudd was awarded funding from the Swedish Research Council for a 3 year project with the title, Swedish Cinema and Everyday Life: A study of cinema-going in its peak and decline.
 The purpose of the project is to further our knowledge of cinema as part of everyday life in 1950s and 1960s Sweden and to deepen our understanding about how cinema-going is remembered as woven into the fabric of everyday life.
-One objective of the study is to understand what is specific to experiences of cinema-going in the region of Bergslagen.
-Another objective involves collaborating with The National Library in digitalizing and making assessable visual and textual evidence of cinema exhibition.
-A third objective aims at collecting video-recordings of memories of audience’s experiences of cinema-going at this time in Bergslagen and to perform a triangulated analysis to understand the experience of cinema audiences when cinema-going was routine and ordinary as well as of its period of decline.
-The final objective concerns how this project can contribute to the further understanding of the nature of gendered cinema memory.
+Video-recordings of memories of audience’s experiences of cinema-going at this time in Bergslagen are being collected to this end, and will be used in a triangulated analysis involving also programming data and historical, archival material.
+One focus of analysis is to understand the experience of cinema audiences in urban as well as more rural locations.
+The study is also designed to reveal and compare narratives from a time when cinema-going was routine and ordinary as well as from a period of decline.
+Furthermore, there is an ambition to further the understanding of gendered cinema memory.